 What is the Hospitality Tax Grant review process?

 Once all applications for H-Tax grant funds are received and eligibility is verified, they will be forwarded to the Hospitality Tax Grants Advisory Committee for review.
-Qualifying applicants will then be assigned a date and time to deliver a short presentation on their program to the committee.
-The committee will review and score each application based on the evaluation measures described below.
-The Committee will then submit its funding recommendations for review by City Council, which makes all funding decisions.
+Applicants will then be assigned a date and time to deliver a short presentation on their program to the committee.
+The committee will review and score each application and presentation based on the evaluation measures described below.
+The Committee will then submit its funding recommendations for review by City Council, which makes all final allocation decisions.

 The committee will consider the following when evaluating requests: